ktorio/ktor-documentation/topics/server-http3.md

 </tldr>

 <link-summary>
-Learn how to enable and configure experimental HTTP/3 support with the Netty server engine in Ktor.
+Learn how to enable and configure experimental HTTP/3 support in Ktor with the Netty server engine.
 </link-summary>

 [HTTP/3](https://www.rfc-editor.org/rfc/rfc9114.html) is an HTTP protocol that runs over [QUIC](https://www.rfc-editor.org/rfc/rfc9000.html)